By Lydia Carey

 ©Photo by Timothy Scott

 We first reported on luxury real estate in Panama City just after the 2008 financial crisis rocked the U.S. housing market and rippled out to effect so many others.
 Panama at the time was experiencing incredible growth (close to a 10% annually), its real estate market was solid as most of its construction and home purchase loans were given through Panamanian banks.
 Venezuelans escaping Chavez were moving their capital here.
-A building boom was taking place in downtown Panama City then with the infamous Trump Ocean Club (now Bahia Grande) in the final stages of construction and dozens of other projects in the works.
+A building boom was taking place in downtown Panama City then with the infamous Trump Ocean Club (now JW Marriott Panama) in the final stages of construction and dozens of other projects in the works.

 These days, Panama's growth has mellowed out to a more stable 5% but it continues to be the second fastest growing economy in the Americas.
 The country remains a hub of business and development in Latin America, even more so since the 2016 expansion of the Panama Canal and the recent diplomatic shift from Taiwan to China which opened up its markets to Chinese investment.